offmitch/patient-details/README.md

 │   │   ├── patient_details.php # Displays detailed information about a student's patient
 │   │   └── student_patients.php # List of all patients assigned to a student
-│   └── Style                 # CSS files for styling various pages of the website │       ├── accounts.css      # Styles for the account-related pages
+│   └── Style                 # CSS files for styling various pages of the website │   | ├── accounts.css      # Styles for the account-related pages
-│       ├── admin.css         # Styles for the admin interface
+│   | ├── admin.css         # Styles for the admin interface
-│       ├── footer.css        # Styles for the footer section
+│   | ├── footer.css        # Styles for the footer section
-│       ├── header.css        # Styles for the header section
+│   | ├── header.css        # Styles for the header section
-│       └── landing.css       # Styles for the landing page
+│   | └── landing.css       # Styles for the landing page
+|   ├── Instructions
+    | ├── Hosting Steps1.pdf # General Instructions for live deployment of the application.

 ```
 ## ❌ Known Issues
-1. to be determined
-2. ...
-3. ...
-4. ...
-5. ...
+1. Cannot add new fields/columns for the Patient Information Tab
+2. Some missing quality of life functionalities such as: Insert multiple patients at once, delete all patients, etc
+3. Media Queries: Current design can be better improved to work with varying screen sizes.
+4. Missing quality of life buttons (back buttons, better redirects)

 ## 📱Team Contact Information
 1) Hugo Amuan | hamuan@my.bcit.ca